Beyond Exascale: Dataflow Domain Translation on a Cerebras Cluster: Implementation on Wafer Scale Engine

 \subsection{The Wafer-Scale Engine Cluster}

 A wafer-scale engine (WSE) \cite{WSE_HPC_2} is a system built with the largest processor chip ever produced, and is an example of a spatial architecture.
 A WSE comprises a 2D grid of tiles, each composed of a processing element (PE), local memory, and a router.
-Each router has five ports, connecting one each to its immediate cardinal neighbors and to the local PE.
-Routers forward 32-bit messages called \textit{wavelets} with very low, order nanosecond latency.
-Each router has 24 virtual channels.
+Each router has five ports, connecting one each to its immediate cardinal neighbors with less than 2 ns latency, and one to the local PE.
+Routers forward 32-bit messages called \textit{wavelets} on 24 virtual channels.
 A virtual channel multicasts traffic arriving from any one of the five ports to any subset of the five ports.
-Routers can be dynamically reconfigured in response to specially formatted wavelets.
+Routers can be dynamically reconfigured in response to specially formatted control wavelets.

 Specialized tiles designated for off-wafer IO live along the left and right edges of the wafer.
 In total, there are 132 IO tiles, with 66 per side on the left and right.

 We used a cluster of 64 WSE nodes for our experiments.
 In the cluster, the $i^\mathrm{th}$ wafer's $j^\mathrm{th}$ port connects to the $j^\mathrm{th}$ switch's $i^\mathrm{th}$ port (Figure~\ref{fig:nettopology}).
 Each node has twelve 100 Gbps ports, thus with a collection of twelve 64-port switches, the wafers are fully interconnected.